What does an executor do?

 An executor is the person appointed in a will to manage and distribute a person's estate after they pass away.
 This person takes on significant responsibility during what is often an emotional and complex time for the family.

-To understand the scope of this role, it's helpful to know that executor responsibilities vary depending on the complexity of the estate.
+Executor responsibilities generally vary depending on the complexity of the estate.
 A straightforward estate with a house, bank account, and a clear beneficiary list may be relatively simple.
 A larger estate with multiple properties, investments, or family complications may require significant time and expertise.

-The executor role requires honesty, organisation, and careful attention to legal requirements.
+The executor role is generally described as one involving honesty, organisation, and careful attention to legal requirements.
 There's a legal concept called "duty of care" that applies to executors.
 This means they must act in the best interests of the estate and its beneficiaries, not in their own interests.
 This legal principle exists to protect families and ensure estates are handled fairly.

 Key points